samestrin/llm-interface/docs/providers/fireworksai.md

 ## Options

-The following values can be passed through `options`.
+The following parameters can be passed through `options`.

 - `context_length_exceeded_behavior`: _Details not available, please refer to the LLM provider documentation._
 - `frequency_penalty`: _Details not available, please refer to the LLM provider documentation._